![CDATA[ [if IE 9] ]]>

 The project comprises two components.
 Component 1 will focus on the development of design standards for Shingle Springs, the project’s prototype community.
 Based upon the approach developed for Shingle Springs, Component 2 will involve the preparation of design standards/guidelines for the remaining three communities.

-The project will be led by El Dorado County planning staff, the County’s Community and Economic Development Advisory Committee (CEDAC) and the project’s consultants: Mintier Harnish and the Orr Design Group.
+The project will be led by El Dorado County Long Range Planning staff and award-winning design consultants Mintier Harnish and the Orr Design Group.

 The County is undertaking the project to implement El Dorado County General Plan policy direction to prepare design standards/guidelines for the communities that are developed in collaboration with community members and seek to identify, maintain, and enhance the community’s character and unique identity.
 By defining the community’s aesthetic preferences for commercial and multi-family residential development, the community can achieve greater certainty that future development will positively contribute to communities’ character and identity.
 The project builds upon the County’s previous efforts to create and implement a community-based planning process framework.
 Specifically, the project utilizes the approach described in the County’s Community Planning Guide.
 The County is also embarking on the effort to help simplify and expedite the project review process.
 This will reduce project costs and encourage development that will benefit the community, including residential projects that satisfy the unmet demand for multi-family housing.